Geology of Tasmania: Geological history

 In the Permian period, conditions were again glacial and the Tasmania basin formed, with low sea levels in the Triassic.
 A giant intrusion of magma happened in the Jurassic forming diabase, or dolerite which gives many of the Tasmanian mountains their characteristic appearance.
-Continental breakup happened in the Cretaceous and Cenozoic Periods, splitting off undersea plateaus, forming Bass Strait and ultimately breaking Tasmania away from Antarctica.
+The continental breakup happened in the Cretaceous and Cenozoic Periods, splitting off undersea plateaus, forming Bass Strait and ultimately breaking Tasmania away from Antarctica.
 In the Cenozoic, a couple of basins extended inland from Macquarie Harbour and the northern Midlands.
 The higher mountains were glaciated during the Pleistocene.

 Precambrian

 The oldest rocks in Tasmania from the Precambrian form several blocks.
 The blocks are King Island; Rocky Cape in the North West, Dundas Element in the mid west; Sheffield Element in the central north; Tyennan Element in the west central and south west; and the Adamsfield-Jubilee Element in the south central to south coast.

 The island's oldest rocks seem to have originated when that part of the island was attached to western North America.
 Analysis of monazite and zircon in rocks of the ancient Rocky Cape Group in north-west Tasmania found that they are between 1.45 billion and 1.33 billion years old.
 These minerals, strongly resemble those found in Montana, Idaho and southern British Columbia.
 Fossils called Horodyskia have also been found in both sites.
 Importantly, at more than 1 billion years old, the fossils are some of the oldest visible to the naked eye.
 Previous theories had suggested that Tasmania emerged from central Australia as the supercontinents broke apart, but the recent spectroscopic and radioactive dating evidence contradicts this.

 Tasmania's geographic location during the Precambrian is still unclear, but it is clear that some of it was linked to an area of ancient North America.
 The rocks of Tasmania are much older than those of the east coast of Australia indicating a different geologic history.
 Alternative ideas for the location are presented below.